NVlabs/tiny-cuda-nn/DOCUMENTATION.md

 	"decay_base": 0.1,           // The amount per decay step.
 	"decay_start": 10000,        // The training step at which
 	                             // to start the decay.
+	"decay_end": 10000000,       // The training step at which
+	                             // to end the decay.
 	"decay_interval": 10000,     // Training steps inbetween decay.
 	"nested": {                  // The nested optimizer.
 		"otype": "Adam"